anyatarascina/pyRVtest/README.rst

 Using the package
 _________________

-For a detailed tutorial about how to set up and run the testing procedure, see :ref:`tutorial_reference`.
+For a detailed tutorial about how to set up and run the testing procedure, see `Tutorial <https://pyrvtest.readthedocs.io/en/latest/tutorial.html>`_.

 Citing the package